 If a student does not finish a course before the stated deadline for assignment completion, that course will have to be repeated in an onsite or virtual residency in a subsequent core.
 No student will be admitted to a future core until all current core courses are completed.
 When all courses for a term are completed and graded, a student is to apply online for registration to attend the following Core.
 The Business Office will then clear the student financially to attend, and the Dean will provide academic clearance for the student to attend the next core.
-The contract does not change, but students must pay all usual core fees to attend a repeated course or core.
+Students must pay all usual core fees to attend a repeated course or core.